 No Pledge, Lease or Mortgage of any Project or any other Facilities of the City.
 Payment of the principal of and interest on the Bonds is not secured by any deed of trust, mortgage or other lien on any Project, or any other facilities or property of the City or any developer.
-Except as provided herein, the Bonds are payable solely from annual appropriation by the City and other money held by the Trustee.
+Except as provided herein, the Bonds are payable solely from annual appropriation by the City.